MatthewKennedy/spree_admin/README.md

 # Spree Admin

-Spree Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies.
+A fresh take on an Admin UI for Spree, this is currently intended to be experimental and should not be used for production Spree applications.

+Spree Admin is free of legacy dependencies and constraints.
 The goal is to speed up development and find new intuitive ways of using Spree Admin while completely modernizing the tech stack and user experience.